qimu666/EasyWeb/README.md

 ## Contribution 🤝

-If you have any questions or suggestions about EazyWeb, please feel free to contact us at any time: 📩 Email: 2483482026@qq.com .
+If you have any questions or suggestions about EasyWeb, please feel free to contact us at any time: 📩 Email: 2483482026@qq.com .

 ## Contact Us 📩

-If you have any questions or suggestions about EazyWeb, please feel free to [contact us](2483482026@qq.com).
+If you have any questions or suggestions about EasyWeb, please feel free to [contact us](2483482026@qq.com).

-Thank you for using EazyWeb! 😊
+Thank you for using EasyWeb! 😊